parati-eos/extension-new/README.md

 - `currentSlide`: Stores the currently active slide number.
 - `currentOutline`: Stores the outline text of the current slide.
 - `currentOutlineID`: Stores the ID of the current outline.
-- `outlineType`: Stores the type of outline.
+- `outlineType`: Stores the type of slide/outline.
 - `outlines`: Stores an array of all outlines.
 - `displayModes`: Stores the display modes for different slides.
 - `slideRefs`: A reference array to store DOM elements of slides.
-- `totalSlides`: Stores the total number of slides of an individual outline.
+- `totalSlides`: Stores the total number of slides versions of an individual outline.
 - `slidesId`: Stores an array of slide IDs.
-- `currentSlideIndex`: Stores the index of the currently active slide.
+- `currentSlideIndex`: Stores the index of the currently active slide version of an outline.

 ### Subscription & Pricing